corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

 weight: 200
 ---

-# Preparing your network for Collaborative Recovery
+# Preparing your business network for Collaborative Recovery

 The collaborative nature of Disaster Recovery tools (including both Ledger Sync and Ledger Recover) requires node operators to initiate recovery processes using a comprehensive list of identities with whom they have may previously transacted.